Real-World Builds

 Chris Johnston

-Sending Marketing Emails in 6 Minutes with Cursor
+Sending Marketing Emails in 6 Minutes with an AI Agent

-From draft to send: using Cursor integrated with SendGrid to create and deploy marketing emails faster than you can make coffee.
+From draft to send: using an AI agent integrated with SendGrid to create and deploy marketing emails faster than you can make coffee.

 Share this article: